retrocomputacion/retrobbs/readme.md

  - `-v[1-4]` sets the verbosity of the log messages, a value of 1 will only output error messages, while a value of 4 will output every log line.
  - `-c [file name]` sets the configuration file to be used, defaults to `config.ini`

-### Upgrading
-On most cases upgrading can be done by simply extracting the new version over the previously installed.</br>

-But you might need to be aware to not overwrite these files:

-- `config.ini` if you're using an edited version of this default file instead of file with another name.
-- The contents of the `bbsfiles` subdirectory, if you have customized the any of the default splash graphics, the `terms/rules.txt` or `logoff.tml` files, or changed the files in the `intro` subdirectory but still use the same default filenames.
-- The contents of the `templates/default` subdirectory if you have customized the default template instead of making your own copy.

 ---
 # 6.1 The intro/login/logout sequences
-Once a connection is established and a supported client is detected/selected, the login/guest screen will be displayed.

-_Turbo56K_ compatible clients will enter into split screen mode and display the `splash` bitmap file found in the `bbsfiles` path preset.
+Once a connection with a client is established and a supported version of *Retroterm* is detected, the client will enter into split screen mode and display the `splash`* bitmap file found in the `bbsfiles` path preset.
 The user will then be asked if he wants to log in or continue as a guest.

-* The actual `splash` file depends on the detected client, and the `main/splash.j2` template:
+* The actual `splash` file depends on the detected client:
  - `splash.art` for Commodore 64 clients
  - `splash.boti` for Plus/4 clients
  - `splash.sc2` for MSX1 clients